Puerto Rico faces weeks without electricity after Maria

 “You cannot live here without power,” said Hector Llanos, a 78-year-old retired New York police officer who planned to leave Saturday for the U.S. mainland to live there temporarily.

-Like many Puerto Ricans, Llanos does not have a generator or gas stove.
-“The only thing I have is a flashlight,” he said, shaking his head.
-“This is never going to return to normal.”

-Maria’s death toll across the Caribbean, meanwhile, climbed to at least 19, nearly all of them on the hard-hit island of Dominica.
-In Puerto Rico, the government said at least two were killed but media on the island were reporting additional deaths and the actual toll appeared unlikely to be known for days.
+Maria’s death toll across the Caribbean rose to at least 27.
+Along with six deaths on Puerto Rico, at least 15 were killed on hard-hit Dominica.
+Other islands reporting deaths were Haiti, three; Guadeloupe, two; and Dominican Republic, one.

-As of Friday morning, Maria was moving near the Turks and Caicos with winds of 125 mph (205 kph).
-The storm was expected to move near or just east of the Turks and Caicos and the southeastern Bahamas on Friday.
-From there, it is expected to veer into the open Atlantic, no threat to the U.S. mainland.
-Maria was also expected to weaken over the next two days.
+As of Friday afternoon, Maria was passing northeast of the Turks and Caicos with winds of 125 mph (205 kph).
+A hurricane warning remained in effect for those islands as well as the southeastern Bahamas.
+The storm is not expected to pose a threat to the U.S. mainland.

 In Puerto Rico, the grid was in sorry shape long before Maria — and Hurricane Irma two weeks ago — struck.